Brent Naden: 2019

 In 2019, Naden rejoined the Panthers.
 In round 12 of the 2019 NRL season, Naden made his NRL debut for the Panthers against the Manly Warringah Sea Eagles.

-In round 15 against the New Zealand Warriors, Naden scored 2 tries, one of which was an 80 metre effort as he beat several New Zealand players to reach the try line.
-Penrith would go on to win the match in extra time 19-18.
+In round 15 against the New Zealand Warriors, Naden scored 2 tries, one of which was an 80-metre effort as he beat several New Zealand players to reach the try line.
+Penrith would go on to win the match in extra time 19–18.

-In Round 18 against St George, Naden scored two tries as Penrith won the match 40-18 at Penrith Stadium.
+In Round 18 against St George, Naden scored two tries as Penrith won the match 40–18 at Penrith Stadium.

 2020

-In round 20 of the 2020 NRL season, Naden scored two tries in a 42-0 victory over Canterbury-Bankstown at ANZ Stadium.
+In round 20 of the 2020 NRL season, Naden scored two tries in a 42–0 victory over Canterbury-Bankstown at ANZ Stadium.
 Penrith finished the regular season having already claimed the Minor Premiership at week earlier.

 Naden played 19 games for Penrith in the 2020 NRL season scoring 12 tries.
-He played in the 2020 NRL Grand Final where Penrith lost to Melbourne 26-20.
+He played in the 2020 NRL Grand Final where Penrith lost to Melbourne 26–20.

 2021

 On April 28, 2021, it was announced that Naden had signed a two-year deal with Canterbury-Bankstown starting in 2022.

-In round 22, Naden scored two tries for Penrith in a 34-16 victory over St. George Illawarra.
+In round 22, Naden scored two tries for Penrith in a 34–16 victory over St. George Illawarra.

 2022

-In round 1 of the 2022 NRL season, Naden made his club debut for Canterbury in their 6-4 victory against North Queensland at the Queensland Country Bank Stadium.
+In round 1 of the 2022 NRL season, Naden made his club debut for Canterbury in their 6–4 victory against North Queensland at the Queensland Country Bank Stadium.

 On 17 May after Trent Barrett stood down as coach of the Canterbury-Bankstown Bulldogs, Naden was signed by the West Tigers effective immediately.

-Naden made his club debut the same week for the Wests Tigers in their 36-22 victory against his former club Canterbury at Leichhardt Oval.
+Naden made his club debut the same week for the Wests Tigers in their 36–22 victory against his former club Canterbury at Leichhardt Oval.

-In round 14, Naden was sent off for a dangerous lifting tackle in Wests 30-4 loss against Manly.
+In round 14, Naden was sent off for a dangerous lifting tackle in Wests 30–4 loss against Manly.

 Naden played a total of ten games for the Wests Tigers in the 2022 NRL season as the club finished bottom of the table and claimed the Wooden Spoon for the first time.

+2023

+Naden played a total of eight games for the Wests Tigers in the 2023 NRL season and scored two tries as the club finished with the Wooden Spoon for a second straight year.

+2024

+Naden was limited to only nine games with the Wests Tigers in the 2024 NRL season as the club finished with the wooden spoon for a third straight year.